Zip Code: 94501

 Zip Code: 94577

-San Leandro is a quiet bedroom community just south of Oakland full of diverse, well-defined neighborhoods stocked with ranch-style post-war homes.
+San Leandro is a community just south of Oakland full of diverse, well-defined neighborhoods stocked with ranch-style post-war homes.
 The city has several adorable commercial districts along its main corridors of Estudillo, East 14th and San Leandro Boulevard, as well as vivid Spanish-style architecture for the city buildings in the center of town.
 Each year, San Leandro residents gather for celebrations, like the 100-year old Cherry Festival and the always popular Sausage and Suds Music Festival.
 And, they can enjoy the weekly Farmer’s Market each Wednesday evening.

 There are many reasons people are drawn to San Leandro.
 The city has over 20 parks of all shapes and sizes, offering swimming pools plus fields and courts for almost every sport you can think of.
 The main draw is the San Leandro Shoreline Recreation Area and the San Leandro Marina, with over 450 berths, a free boat launch, two yacht clubs, and several restaurants.
 Just next door is the waterfront golf course at the Marina Bay Golf Club, which includes two Scottish-style links courses.